13 Vitamins from A to K: How to Get Enough

 Vitamin D

-Key Function: Sunlight vitamin plays a vital duty in bone health and wellness.
+Key Function: Sunlight vitamins are vital in bone health and wellness.
 A growing checklist of illnesses is linked with low levels of vitamin D. These can be numerous sclerosis, osteoporosis, osteoarthritis, rickets, cardiovascular disease, diabetic issues, anxiety, and several types of cancers.

 13 Vitamins from A to K vitamin D

-Source: Unlike various other vitamins, the best method to obtain vitamin D is not from food but to merely step outdoors.
+Source: Unlike various other vitamins, the best method to obtain vitamin D is not from food but by merely stepping outdoors.
 The reason: our bodies create it from sunlight.
-Often, concerning 15 minutes of exposure to sunlight, a day is enough for the body to generate an adequate amount of vitamin D. Apart from coming into contact with UV radiation from sunlight, eating foods high in vitamin D like eggs, fish, and mushrooms, or taking a supplement.
+Often, concerning 15 minutes of exposure to sunlight a day is enough for the body to generate an adequate amount of vitamin D. Apart from coming into contact with UV radiation from sunlight, eating foods high in vitamin D like eggs, fish, and mushrooms, or taking a supplement.

 Daily Allowance (male/female): 15 µg/15 µg